markvaaz/ScarletRCON/README.md

    `BepInEx/plugins/ScarletRCON.dll`

+3. Ensure **ScarletCore** and is also installed in the `plugins` folder.
-3. Start or restart your server.
+4. Start or restart your server.

 ## Credits
-- @helskog for the reveal map command.
+- @helskog for comming up with the idea for the reveal map command.
 - @sirsaia for the teleport stuff.

 ## Join the [modding community on Discord](https://vrisingmods.com/discord).